doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 This authorization applies only to secret key and private key operations.
 Public key operations are not restricted.

 Taken from [KeyGenParameterSpec.Builder.setUserAuthenticationRequired(...)](http://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder.html#setUserAuthenticationRequired(boolean))

+It's interesting that `allowBackups=true` (which it is by default) does not delete `KeyStore` backed keys on app uninstall.
+This led to me reinstalling an application with had fingerprint auth backed keys, which I could no longer access.
+Need to research this one a bit more.
+I recommend setting  `allowBackups=false` anyhow if your working with this stuff.